Secondment Agreement: Guide for Employers

 Need assistance?

+The use of a secondment agreement will be vital in determining, and proving, the nature and extent of responsibilities between the parties.
 It will also provide the seconded employee with a clear basis upon which to decide whether or not to proceed with any secondment and how this will affect their working lives and entitlements.

 For further information and guidance on how to safeguard your business when setting up a secondment arrangement, speak to our employment law experts for advice.

-How long can you be on a secondment for?
+How long can a secondment last?

 Author